zhangchiqing/simple-webpack-server/README.md

 This server should be used for DEVELOPMENT ONLY.

-The webpack-simple-server is a little node.js app which uses webpack-dev-server to serve your module for easy development and debugging.
+The simple-webpack-server is a little node.js app which uses webpack-dev-server to serve your module for easy development and debugging.

 - It automatically generates the html file needed for webpack-dev-server to serve your module (For example, a ReactJS component).
 - Supports CommonJS style javascript module.